theServants/.github/profile/README.md

 ## why
 that’s as close to being put over His knee as the u.s. government and the c.i.a. want to get.

-all unaffiliated people with this tragedy should know He’s not upset with you, but it should serve as a reminder He hears all prayers and makes life his number one priority. that’s why we were deployed this time, to make life way longer and healthier than currently imaginable.
+all unaffiliated people with this tragedy should know He’s not upset with you, but it should serve as a reminder He hears all prayers and makes life His number one priority. that’s why we were deployed this time: to make life way longer and healthier than currently imaginable through one-time, low-cost or free, single-dose formulations designed by the Creator, that we are to distribute globally.

 ## what
 we’ve been referring to this as the ringing of the bell. not because we get wings. but it’s what scientists say about the earth after a great quake.